humaidq/huma.id/content/blog/qnap.md

 the entire system runs on half of gigabyte of flash storage.

-Next I downloaded FreeNAS 11.3 and formatted it to a USB stick, I plugged in the installation USB and a second USB which I'll use for the installation.
+Next I downloaded FreeNAS 11.3 and formatted it to a USB stick, I plugged in the installation USB and a second USB which I'll install FreeNAS onto.
 The installation went smoothly and it booted to the FreeNAS selection menu.

 After plugging in the Ethernet, I visited the NAS IP address, lo and behold, we